BIZ TIP TUESDAY:

 there will probably be many accidental similarities... and that means lawsuits.

-Heck, there's a lawsuit now against a film about the British Secret Service by the
+Heck, there was a lawsuit against a film about the British Secret Service by the

 Bond producers.
 They sue you for telling a true story if it's too close to a property they own!
 So